Carlo Cadona: Dead Kennedys (1978–1979)

+Later life

+In 1993, Cadona, who had returned to the Evangelical Christianity of his upbringing, complained to police about a performance by Marian Anderson of the Insaints at 924 Gilman Street, in which she allegedly performed sexual acts on stage.
+After a protracted court case, Anderson was acquitted.

-Carlo Cadona surfaced in an October 19, 2017 article in The Press Democrat titled “Shelters remain safe havens for Santa Rosans fleeing fires”.
+Carlo Cadona surfaced again in an October 19, 2017 article in The Press Democrat titled “Shelters remain safe havens for Santa Rosans fleeing fires”.
 The article, which featured Santa Rosa citizens who were fleeing the wildfires, cited Cadona (referred to as Carlo Cadona) as a former member of the Dead Kennedys.
 In the article it stated he was evacuated from his Mark West Springs Road home of a dozen years as a result of the fires.